Tim Anderson Player Props: White Sox vs. Mariners

 - Anderson has nine doubles and 11 walks while batting .251.

-- In 63.3% of his 49 games this season, Anderson has picked up at least one hit.
-He's also had 13 multi-hit games.
+- In nine games this season, Anderson has picked up an RBI, with more than one RBI once.

-- In 49 games played this season, he has not hit a home run.

-- Anderson has driven in a run in nine games this year (18.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.